mooction/ActinidiaGames/README.md

 ## Attention

-**Do NOT use non-ascii characters in file path!** That will cause some problems.
+**Do NOT use non-ascii characters in file path!** That may result in any problem.

 ## Snapshots